Skip to content

 OpenPocket is designed for both autonomous and manual interaction:

-• Direct local control: users can directly operate the local emulator window
+• Direct control: users can operate the current Agent Phone target themselves

-• Agent control: the agent can operate the same local emulator through planned actions
+• Agent control: the agent can operate the same target through planned actions

 This enables practical handoff between human and agent in one runtime.